 - 1. Understand the concept of OOPS with C++, classes, objects, pointers, working with file and apply the learning for lifelong. - 2.
 Develop Program using the Classes, objects and printers. - 3.
 Critically analyse the need and develop the program in OOPS with C++ required for the situation. - 4.
 Write the program and present orally and in written form. - 5.
 Develop programming based on the need. - 6.
-Develop practical skills by using C++ Program - 1.
-Pay Roll calculation (Using simple program) - 2.
-Find out EOQ, Minimum Level, Maximum Level, Re-order level (Using simple program) - 3.
-Write a c++ program to calculate the working capital using class and objects (member Function should be write inside and outside the class) - 4.
-Calculate Simple Interest and compound interest using inline functions.
+Develop practical skills by using C++ Program program)

+1. Pay Roll calculation (Using simple program)

+2. Find out EOQ, Minimum Level, Maximum Level, Re-order level (Using simple

+3. Write a c++ program to calculate the working capital using class and objects (member
-- 5. Calculate Depreciation by using constructors and Destructors - 6.
-Write a C++ program to calculate the sum and product numbers using operator overloading. - 7.
-Write a c++ program to prepare the cost sheet using inheritance - 8.
-Calculation of BEP and MOS (give your own data). - 9.
-Perform bank transactions like deposit, withdrawal, interest's calculation by using classes and objects. - 10.
-Program to create the student files and prepare the marks slips by accessing the File. - 11.
-Write a perform to calculate over all cost of capital - 12.
-Write a program to calculate funds from operation using (member function outside the class)

-16CCP112 PRACTICAL 2 - COMPUTER APPLICATION IN BUSINESS
+Function should be write inside and outside the class)

+4. Calculate Simple Interest and compound interest using inline functions.

+5. Calculate Depreciation - by using constructors and Destructors

+6. Write a C++ program to calculate the sum and product numbers using operator overloading.

+7. Write a c++ program to prepare the cost sheet using inheritance

+8. Calculation of BEP and MOS (give your own data).

+9. Perform bank transactions like deposit, withdrawal, interest's calculation - by using classes and objects.

+10. Program to create the student files and prepare the marks slips by accessing the File.

+Master of Commerce with Computer Applications (2017-2018), Karpagam University, Cbe - 21 Page 19

+11. Write a perform to calculate over all cost of capital

+12. Write a program to calculate funds from operation using (member function outside the class)

 - 1. To prepare template to present the financial data for supporting analysis. - 2.
 To use advanced formula in financial calculations - 3.
 To use visualization tools to represent the financial data graphically - 4.
-To forecast the financial data using the in build tools - To Understand and apply Sensitivity analysis on models like Goal Seek, Scenarios; for financial decision-making - 6.
+To forecast the financial data using the in build tools - 5.
+To Understand and apply Sensitivity analysis on models like Goal Seek, Scenarios; for financial decision-making - 6.
 To insert the slides with animation effects.